corymartin/coll/README.md

 If a list contains mixed types, the order of sort precedence is:

-1. numbers
+1. number literals
-2. dates
+2. string literals
-3. booleans
+3. boolean literals
-4. strings
+4. date objects
-5. everything else
+5. number objects
+6. string objects
+7. boolean objects
+8. regexes
+9. functions
+10. objects
+11. arrays
+12. global properties (`NaN`, `Infinity`, `undefined`, `null`)

+The optional `comparer` parameter can be either a function or a string.
-If the `comparer` function is passed, that will be used to determine sort order.
+If it is a function, then it will be used to determine sort order.
+`comparer` functions work as they do in `Array#sort()`.

+If `comparer` is a string, then it will be assumed that the list is composed of objects and they will be sorted by the property name passed.

 ```js
 var ls = List([33, 4, 77, 5, 2, 8]);